jcgray2/PokerNow-Preflop-Ranger/README.md

-#PokerNow Automatic Preflop Ranger
+# PokerNow Automatic Preflop Ranger
 # PokerNow Client

+Added code to automatically give preflop charts based on the action of the game.

-A client for interacting with PokerNow.club using Selenium.
+Credit to Zehmosu, who worked on: A client for interacting with PokerNow.club using Selenium.

 ## Table of Contents